-- 1) Understand the core processes, skills and theories that underlie both negotiation and mediation, and the contributions and limitations of each process. - Assess the context in which a conflict transformation process is taking place, the level of conflict, and the nature of each party's worldview.
-This would include an understanding of the

-© 2019 Jayne Docherty, Ph.D., Amy Knorr, M.A. and Shannon Sneary Alabanza, B.S.W.
-PAX 601 Mediation and Negotiation Fall 2019
+- 1) Understand the core processes, skills and theories that underlie both negotiation and mediation, and the contributions and limitations of each process. - 2) Assess the context in which a conflict transformation process is taking place, the level of conflict, and the nature of each party's worldview.
+This would include an understanding of the © 2020 Jayne Docherty, Ph.D., Talibah Aquil, M.A. and Shannon Sneary Alabanza, B.S.W.
+1 PAX 601 Mediation and Negotiation Fall 2020

-- embedded nature of the conflict in a particular culture or intersection of cultures, and the importance of decolonizing our methodologies. - 3) Participate skillfully as a party to a negotiation process, as a third-party mediator, and/or as a coach to a negotiation or mediation process (particularly in community, commercial, family and organizational contexts). - 4) Understand the nature of multi-party negotiation and mediation, and the role of mediation in complex political mediation processes.
+- embedded nature of the conflict in a particular culture or intersection of cultures, and the importance of decolonizing our methodologies. - 3) Participate skillfully as a party to a negotiation process, as a third-party mediator, and/or as a coach to a negotiation or mediation process (particularly in community, commercial, family and organizational contexts).
+Students will learn skills for mediating that work in person and while using online platforms. - 4) Understand the nature of multi-party negotiation and mediation, and the role of mediation in complex political mediation processes.